Antônio Carlos Jr.

 Antônio Carlos Coelho de Figueiredo Barbosa Júnior (born 16 March 1990), also known as Antônio Carlos Jr. and professionally by his nickname Cara de Sapato (as well as its English translation Shoeface), is a Brazilian mixed martial artist who competes in the Light Heavyweight division and is currently signed to the Professional Fighters League (PFL), where he became champion in 2021, and again in 2025.
+As of January 27, 2026, he is #2 in the PFL light heavyweight rankings.

-Carlos Júnior is most known for his time spent fighting in the Ultimate Fighting Championship (UFC), where he competed in the Light Heavyweight division in addition to Middleweight.
+Carlos Jr. is most known for his time spent fighting in the Ultimate Fighting Championship (UFC), where he competed in the Light Heavyweight division in addition to Middleweight.
 A multiple time champion in Brazilian Jiu-Jitsu, Carlos Júnior was World Cup Champion in 2006 (at blue junior) and 2x World Champion in 2010 (weight and absolute at brown belt).
 He is the winner of The Ultimate Fighter: Brazil 3 Heavyweight tournament and the 2021 PFL Light Heavyweight Champion.
 In 2023, he was cast as contestant in the reality show Big Brother Brasil 23.

 Mixed martial arts career

 The Ultimate Fighter

-On 26 February 2014, it was revealed that Carlos Júnior was selected to be a participant on The Ultimate Fighter: Brazil 3.
+On 26 February 2014, it was revealed that Carlos Jr. was selected to be a participant on The Ultimate Fighter: Brazil 3.
 Cara de Sapato defeated Guilherme Viana via TKO (punches) to move into the Ultimate Fighter house, and become an official cast member.

-Carlos Júnior was selected as the first pick (second overall) of coach Wanderlei Silva to be a part of Team Wanderlei.
+Carlos Jr. was selected as the first pick (second overall) of coach Wanderlei Silva to be a part of Team Wanderlei.
 In his second Heavyweight fight of the season, Cara de Sapato was selected to fight Edgard Castaldelli Filho and won via knockout (punch) with only twelve seconds of fight in the first round.
 He was then scheduled to face Marcos Rogério de Lima for a spot in the final against Vitor Miranda He defeated Lima by submission (rear-naked choke).